Reading for special needs: Populations at increased risk

-Difficulties with reading fluency

-Individuals may also have trouble with reading fluency, or accurate, smooth, and appropriately paced reading with accurate expression.

-Strategies: shared/partner reading, guided reading, repeated reading, and silent reading, listening to another person fluently read (National Reading Panel, 2000).

-Difficulties with reading comprehension

-Some individuals may have skills within the normal range on the above factors but may still have trouble with reading comprehension.
-These individuals are often referred to as poor comprehenders, or individuals with a specific comprehension deficit.

-Strategies that can be used to improve reading comprehension include: building oral and auditory language skills, including skills in: vocabulary knowledge, narratives, listening comprehension, and figurative language.
-Additionally, when working toward increasing reading comprehension for specific texts, one can preteach vocabulary words and discuss prior knowledge on a topic related to the text before reading.
-(Also see reading comprehension for more strategies and information.)

-Mixed reading difficulties

-Children can have difficulties in more than one of the areas previously listed.

-Reading in special populations

-Reading difficulties in special populations such as Downs syndrome, autism, and cerebral palsy follow similar patterns of reading development and reading difficulty as described in the subgroups of reading problems section.
+Children with language difficulties that fall below expectations for their chronological age are at increased risk for reading disorders or difficulties that can occur early in preschool and continue throughout development.
+Children with other disabilities, such as developmental disability, autism spectrum disorder, Down syndrome, fragile X syndrome, and cerebral palsy, can also have language impairments that raise the risk of developing reading problems.

 Down syndrome

 It has been found true for children with intellectual disabilities, such as children with Down syndrome, that phonological awareness skills are often deficient and require targeted teaching.
 For example, studies have found that children with Down syndrome show deficits in phonological awareness, and though they can develop such skills, often rely on sight word vocabulary knowledge rather than phonological awareness skills to decode words.
 Given this, it is recommended that phonological awareness skills be taught in a systematic manner with explicit instruction of how to use these skills when reading.